-The second was who lives at .
-His email is .
-He is not opposed to development but was concerned about the parking.
-Pointed out that it was only one of the two proposed new home that would be without parking.
+The second was a second who lives at the second was a second was a second who lives at the second was a second who lives at the second was a second whet we also expressed to development but was concerned about the parking.
+The second was a second was a second was a second without parking.
 We also expressed concern about what would happen with the east end of the lane and east side of the creek, would the city upgrade those areas too?

-The third were who live at .
-Their email is .
-They were interested in learning how much of the creek area would be landscaped and restored to health.
+The third were who live at who live at .
+Their email is They were interested in learning how much of the creek area would be landscaped and restored to health.
 They liked the plan but parking was a concern.